joelchan/notes/content/Q- How might we navigate the structure now or later tradeoffs.md

 [[I- User-created consistent rules as a primitive]] can help.
 As we can see in [[I- Enable composable queries to facilitate structure in hindsight]], the user might query for mentions of X or Y, and apply a new tag Z to all results.

 The user might also create rules such as "if X is indented underneath Y, then the two are related."
 In [[P- Joel Chan]]'s [[Discourse Graph Plugin]], one can even specify relationships such as "Any evidence note indented underneath a claim note informs the claim."

+Schema migrations (when the user has a consistent schema for a type of thing, but then they change the schema) are also of crucial importance.
+Inspiration can be drawn here from object-oriented programming, statically typed programming, and [[Cambria]].